USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 For more information on transferring data using Globus, see [Globus Data Transfer](/guides/data/transfer/globus#copying-data)

-## Small Data Transfer Using scp and rsync
+## Small data transfer using scp and rsync

 scp is usually available on any Linux or MacOS machine, and on Microsoft Windows 10 (in PowerShell).
 It’s best used when you need to transfer a single file.